Hilda of Whitby: Educational institutions

 St Hilda has become the patron of many schools and colleges all over the world.
 The College of St Hild and St Bede, Durham, St Hild's Church of England School, Hartlepool, St Hilda's College, Oxford and St Hilda's Collegiate School, Dunedin are named after Saint Hilda.
 A stone from the 13th century ruins of Whitby Abbey where St Hilda founded the Monastery of Streoneshalh c.
 657AD was donated to St Hilda's College (University of Melbourne) by the Whitby Urban Council.
 This stone is located at the college entrance.

 St. Hilda's College, University of Toronto is the women's college of University of Trinity College.
 Saint Hilda is honoured as co-patron (with Our Lady).
 Daily services are held in the Lady Chapel by Trinity's Faculty of Divinity.

 St Hilda's Diocesan High School is an Anglican boarding school for girls in Brown's Town, St. Ann, Jamaica, founded by Canon James Philip Hall, Rector of St. Mark's Anglican Church in Brown's Town 1906-07.
 St. Hilda's College in Buenos Aires, Argentina was founded in 1912.

 There are two schools situated in Australia in recognition of St. Hilda.
-They are both 'St. Hilda's Anglican School for Girls' which is an independent, girls' school in Southport, Queensland and Mosman Park, Western Australia.
+They are both 'St. Hilda's Anglican School for Girls' which is an independent, girls' school in Southport, Queensland, and Mosman Park, Western Australia.

 On the upper west side of Manhattan in New York City is St Hilda's and St Hugh's School, an independent Episcopal day school that opened its doors in 1950.
 The school is coeducational and includes toddlers to grade eight.

 St Hilda is honoured in Singapore in the St. Hilda's primary and secondary schools.

-During the British Empire in India, Anglican missionaries have built "St Hilda Boarding School" at Miri-Maka.
+During the British Empire in India, Anglican missionaries built "St Hilda Boarding School" at Miri-Maka.

+There are two St Hilda's CofE Primary Schools in Manchester - one in Prestwich, one in Firswood.

 St Hilda's School, Ootacamund, southern India was established by Church of England sisters in 1895.

 Fiction

-Hilda appears as a main character in the 1994 novel Absolution for Murder, the first book in Peter Tremayne's Sister Fidelma mysteries.
+Hilda appears as a main character in the 1994 novel Absolution by Murder, the first book in Peter Tremayne's Sister Fidelma mysteries.

 Hilda appears as a main character in Melvyn Bragg's 1996 novel, Credo.

-The 2013 novel Hild by Nicola Griffith is based on the life of Hilda.
+The 2013 novel Hild and 2023 sequel Menewood by Nicola Griffith is based on the life of Hilda.

 Jill Dalladay's 2015 novel The Abbess of Whitby combines historical record and fiction to imagine Hilda's life before she became a nun.

 Maureen Duffy's play The Choice premiered at the Jermyn Street Theatre in 2018.
 This monologue sees Hilda recount two episodes of her life that are recorded by Bede: the 'miracle' of the poet-cowherd Caedmon, and the role Hilda played in the transition from Irish to Roman Catholicism in the English church.

 Vibeke Vasbo's Danish novel Hildas sang (Gyldendal, 1991) was translated into English by Gaye Kynoch and published in 2018 as The Song of Hild by Sacristy Press.